narumii/Deobfuscator/CONTRIBUTING.md

   - [`src/java`](./testData/src/java) - You can write your java code to test transformers
   - [`compiled/custom-classes`](./testData/compiled/custom-classes) - Compiled classes to test transformers.
 You can throw here classes from your obfuscated jars.
   - [`compiled/custom-jars`](./testData/compiled/custom-jars) - Jars to test transformers.
 You can throw here your obfuscated jars.
-  - [`deobfuscated`] - Raw classes after deobfuscation process.
+  - [`deobfuscated`](./testData/deobfuscated) - Raw classes after deobfuscation process.
 Useful when debugging.
   - [`results`](./testData/results) - Expected results that are auto-generated decompiled java code.
 - [`TestDeobfuscation.java`](./deobfuscator-impl/src/test/java/uwu/narumii/deobfuscator/TestDeobfuscation.java) - Class where each test sample is registered.
 - [`Bootstrap.java`](./deobfuscator-impl/src/test/java/Bootstrap.java) - Class where you can run deobfuscator manually.

+## 🧰 Recommended tools
+- [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) - IDE for Java development
+- [Recaf](https://github.com/Col-E/Recaf) - Most modern java bytecode editor.
+Use it to analyze obfuscated classes.

 ## 🪄 Transformers
 ### What are transformers?